Issuance of a Single Authentication Certificate:

 The Apostille only certifies the authenticity of the signature and the capacity of the person who has signed the public document, and, where appropriate, the identity of the seal or stamp which the public document bears.
 The single authentication certificate (Apostille) will be printed in black ink and no longer will include the gold embossed state seal.
 The new single authentication certificate has an element of added security by providing a method on our website to confirm the issuance of the authentication certificate by our office.
 Each certificate has a unique file number and date the authentication certificate was issued.
 To verify the issuance of an Apostille that was issued May 15, 2018 or later, go to https://apostille.sos.state.mn.us.

-Authentication is the process of verifying a county official, a state official, or a notary public from the State of Minnesota that certifies or notarizes a document.
+Authentication is the process of verifying a county official, a state official, district officials, registrars of the Minnesota of Health or a notary public from the State of Minnesota that certifies or notarizes a document.
 International officials often require document authentication to prove that the document is genuine and acceptable in another country.

 - birth certificates

 - school transcript records